-- 6. (Optional) To ingest user chat messages, you must contact Microsoft and request access to the Teams Protected API. - 7.
-Run the OAuth configuration tool that is supplied with the connector. - · To configure the NiFi Ingest connector - a.
+- 6. Run the OAuth configuration tool that is supplied with the connector. - To configure the NiFi Ingest connector - a.
 In the NiFi web interface, right-click the processor and click Configure. - b.
 Click ADVANCED, and complete the guided setup wizard.
-Then configure OAuth using the OAUTH SETUP > SERVICE ACCOUNT tab. - · To configure the standard connector - a.
+Then configure OAuth using the OAUTH SETUP tab. - To configure the standard connector - a.
 Open the folder where you installed the connector. - b.
 Open the OAuth tool configuration file, oauth_tool.cfg, in a text editor. - c.
 In the [Default] section, set any SSL or proxy settings that are required to access the repository:

 SSLMethod The version of SSL/TLS to use.
 ProxyHost The host name or IP address of the proxy server to use.
 ProxyPort The port of the proxy server to use.